QMagen/QMagen/Readme.md

   when the Lande factors are not given along *Sx, Sy, Sz* direction.
 * **ChiDataFile = {'FileName1'; ...}**\
   To set the file name of magnetic susceptibility data.\
-  The file should only cantains a N-by-2 array where the firsl column is temperature with Kelvin and the second column is corresponding susceptibility with cm^3 mol^-1 under SI unit.
+  The file should only cantain a N-by-2 array where the firsl column is temperature (in a unit of Kelvin) and the second column lists the corresponding susceptibility data (in the SI unit cm^3 mol^-1).
 * **ChiDataTRange = {[T1, T2]; ...}**\
   To set the fitting temperature range of corresponding **Chi** data.
 * **ChiDataField = {[B1x, B1y, B1z]; ...}**\